LinusU/xrates-usd-sek/readme.md

 If the specific date requested is missing (e.g. due to bank holiday) the closest available date will be used.

 If the specified date falls outside the span of the provided data, a RangeError will be thrown.

+## Source

+The data is collected from Sweden's central bank, **Sveriges Riksbank**, via their official API.